entreprise7pro/bootstrap/README.md

 For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

-See [the Releases section of our GitHub project](https://github.com/twbs/bootstrap/releases) for changelogs for each release version of Bootstrap.
-Release announcement posts on [the official Bootstrap blog](https://blog.getbootstrap.com/) contain summaries of the most noteworthy changes made in each release.
+See [the Releases section of our GitHub project](https://github.com/entreprise7pro/bootstrap/releases) for changelogs for each release version of Bootstrap.

 ## Thanks